Overview

 Other symptoms of angina include:

 The severity, duration and type of angina can vary.
-New or different symptoms may signal a more dangerous form of angina (unstable angina) or a heart attack.
+New or different symptoms may signal unstable angina or a heart attack.

-Any new or worsening angina symptoms need to be evaluated immediately by a health care provider who can determine whether you have stable or unstable angina.
+Any new or worsening angina symptoms need to be checked immediately by a healthcare professional.
+The healthcare team can determine whether you have stable or unstable angina.

 Angina in women

 Symptoms of angina in women can be different from the classic angina symptoms.
 These differences may lead to delays in seeking treatment.
-For example, chest pain is a common symptom in women with angina, but it may not be the only symptom or the most prevalent symptom for women.
-Women may also have symptoms such as:
+For example, chest pain may not be the only symptom or the most common symptom.
+Other symptoms of angina in women may include:

 When to see a doctor

-If your chest pain lasts longer than a few minutes and doesn't go away when you rest or take your angina medications, it may be a sign you're having a heart attack.
+Chest pain that lasts longer than a few minutes and doesn't go away with rest or angina medicines may be due to a heart attack.
 Call 911 or emergency medical help.
-Only drive yourself to the hospital if there is no other transportation option.
+Only drive yourself to the hospital if there is no other way to get there.

-If chest discomfort is a new symptom for you, it's important to see your health care provider to determine the cause and to get proper treatment.
-If you've been diagnosed with stable angina and it gets worse or changes, seek medical help immediately.
+If chest discomfort is a new symptom for you, see a healthcare professional to determine the cause and to get proper treatment.
+If you have stable angina and it gets worse or changes, seek medical help immediately.

 From Mayo Clinic to your inbox